GRAB YOUR CAMERA & EXPLORE

 Why It's a Natural Treasure

 The 900-acre Big Darby Headwaters Nature Preserve encompasses floodplain forests, wetlands and prairies.
-Fed by a complex of underground seeps, the springs and streams formed at the preserve influence the health of
+Fed by a complex of underground seeps, the preserve's springs and streams formed at the preserve influence the health of

-Big Darby Creek—one of the Midwest’s most biologically diverse aquatic systems.
+Big Darby Creek, one of the Midwest’s most biologically diverse aquatic systems.
 The watershed also

-The Nature Conservancy recently completed an effort to restore the headwaters of Big Darby Creek by reversing decades of channel modifications made for farm drainage and highway construction.
-The restoration effort helps to ensure that Big Darby Creek will continue to support both people and wildlife.
+The Nature Conservancy recently completed an effort to restore the headwaters of Big Darby Creek by reversing decades of channel modifications for farm drainage and highway construction.
+The restoration effort helps ensure that Big Darby Creek will continue to support both people and wildlife.

 What to See and Do

-Listen for birds as you trek the 0.3-mile path to the preserve's first observation deck.
+Listen for birds as you trek the one-third-mile path to the preserve's first observation deck.
 Those interested in a longer trip can explore the full trail to the restoration overlook.
 Along the way, try to spot evidence of glaciers on the trail.
 Do you see any boulders?

 SIGN UP FOR UPDATES